 There isn’t enough information available to know if raspberry ketone is safe to take as a supplement.
 Raspberry ketone has never been scientifically studied in humans to determine if it causes side effects.
 However, there are some concerns about the safety of raspberry ketone because it is chemically related to a stimulant called synephrine.
 Therefore, it is possible that raspberry ketone might cause feelings of jitteriness, increase blood pressure, or rapid heart beat.
 In one report, someone who took raspberry ketone described feelings of being shaky and a pounding heart beat (palpitations).

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of raspberry ketone during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn’t enough reliable information about the safety of taking monograph name if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 The appropriate dose of raspberry ketone depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for raspberry ketone.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.